hgrecco/pint/docs/tutorial.rst

 String parsing
 --------------

-Pint can also handle units and units provided as strings:
+Pint can also handle units provided as strings:

 .. doctest::